Phat32/Phat32-Channel-Docs/docs/games/Minecraft.rst

 Create 1.20.1 (Fabric Edition)
 ------------------------------

-Create Fabric does not currently support Sodium, so it and anything requiring it is not present
+Unfortunately Create Fabric does not currently support Sodium, so a handful of mods had to be removed.
+There was also a crashing conflict with the "Show Me Your Skin!" mod on boot so that had to be removed as well.

 Mods
 ****